Partzufim: Full array of partzufim

 Both of the secondary, male and female partzufim of Atik Yomin and Arich Anpin exist within the same configuration.
-There are therefore only 10 distinct secondary partzufim, and consequently the secondary partzufim of Keter do not have particular names, unlike the secondary partzufim of the other sefirot.
+There are therefore only 10 distinct secondary partzufim, and consequently the secondary partzufim of Keter do not have particular names, unlike the secondary partzufim of the others sefirot.

 Manifestations

 The 6 primary and 12 secondary partzufim are the basic harmonised Divine manifestations in the Four Worlds of created existence.
 More specifically however, within their interaction are numerous more particular aspects of Divinity, each denoting a differentiated expression.
 In the Idrot narratives of the Zohar, Shimon bar Yochai discusses profound manifestations of the partzufim.
 The Idra Zuta, traditionally ascribed to his day of passing from this world, the Hillula of Rabbi Shimon bar Yochai, is considered the deepest teachings of the Zohar.

 Image gallery

 The partzufim, 3 Reishin and 13 attributes - Tikunai Dikna from Cabala Denudata, 1684, by Knorr von Rosenroth.
 Jewish works avoid drawing personifications.